achoczaj/CPD--SQL--Querying_with_Transact-SQL--DAT201x/README.md

 # edX--MSDS-Curriculum--DAT201x
 for DAT201x Querying with Transact-SQL course on edX as part of the Microsoft Data Science curriculum

+Welcome to Querying with Transact-SQL.
+We're very excited to have you join us to learn Transact-SQL, which is a fundamental skill for anyone who needs to work with databases and data.
+We hope you have an enriching and engaging learning experience.

+The course is designed for self-paced study of around 6-8 hours per week for four weeks, including lecture, further reading, hands-on labs, and assessments.
+After the four weeks of lecture content, you should plan to spend a fifth week completing your assignments and the final exam.
+All coursework must be submitted before the course end date, which is displayed on the Home page.

 ## Course Outline